jdroob/cjq/README.md

 ./llvmgen   # a help menu should show up ./cjq/tests/basic_ops/test_basic_ops.sh   # run a bunch of tests to see if your installation is working.
 You can go to cjq/tests/basic_ops, and find a testresults.log file
 # if you fail any tests, there's an installation issue
+# NOTE: you need to install jq to run the above tests
 # If something fails, you might need to cd as follows
 cd cjq/jq/oniguruma
 # Read the oniguruma README on how to install oniguruma locally then try installing it